xrdocs/ncs5500/_tutorials/egress-ipv6-acls-on-ncs5500.md

 ![Screenshot 2021-09-29 at 2.16.58 PM.png]({{site.baseurl}}/images/Screenshot 2021-09-29 at 2.16.58 PM.png)

-Let us start with the earlier generations of NCS5500.
-As we already know, platforms based on J/J+ have limited hardware resources.
-They have very limited capabilities in the Egress PMF as well.
-PMF is one of the blocks in the ingress and egress pipeline.
-It means Programmable Mapping and Filtering.
+Let us start with the understanding the PMF block.
+It is one of the blocks in the ingress and egress pipeline aka Programmable Mapping and Filtering.
 It is the most programmable and the last programmable block in the pipeline.
 It has all the history of the packet from other blocks (incoming port, lookup results, etc).
 We can override here every decision taken along the pipeline.
 Here we do ACL, QoS, LPTS classification and set actions (counters, policers, Traffic Class).
 Egress PMF is capable of doing internal TCAM lookup for egress ACLs

 ![Screenshot 2021-09-29 at 4.45.23 PM.png]({{site.baseurl}}/images/Screenshot 2021-09-29 at 4.45.23 PM.png)